-Our contract works insurance automatically covers construction projects with a contract value up to $15 million, provided the construction period does not exceed 18 months and the defects liability period does not exceed 12 months.
+Our contract works insurance automatically covers construction projects with a contract value up to $15 million, provided the construction period doesn't exceed 18 months and the defects liability period doesn't exceed 12 months.

-If the construction project has a contract value of over $15 million, or a construction period exceeding 18 months, or with a defects liability exceeding 12 months, you will need special acceptance by our insurers before it can be covered.
+If the construction project has a contract value of over $15 million, or a construction period exceeding 18 months, or with a defects liability exceeding 12 months, you'll need special acceptance by our insurers before it can be covered.

-Please keep your contract works insurance up to date.
-If there are any delays in your construction project, please alter your cover accordingly.
+Keep your contract works insurance up to date.
+If there are any delays in your construction project, alter your cover accordingly.

 Applying for contract works insurance

 You must enter details of each contract into our insurer broker’s website.

 Once the contract has been entered into the website you'll be emailed an insurance certificate.
 Each certificate issued has a unique number.

 Check with the insurers if the work involves tunnels, work in water, or work below the high tide mark.

 If the project needs special acceptance you’ll receive an email saying it's ‘outside guidelines’ and then an insurance certificate once it's been accepted.